glouppe/info8002-large-scale-data-systems/project/README.md

 Coding guidelines:
 - Code should be in Python.
+- You code bootstrap your project from the stub provided in `/code/`.
+You are free to modify or extend any part of it.
 - The blockchain and broadcast components should both be running behind a REST API.
 - Provide instructions and code for running your system, as well as for reproducing all experiments and results (including plots, if any).